Carr Fire

-Timeline
+Progression

 July

 The Carr Fire was reported on the afternoon of July 23, 2018, at the intersection of Highway 299 and Carr Powerhouse Road, in the Whiskeytown district of the Whiskeytown–Shasta–Trinity National Recreation Area, in Shasta County, California, near French Gulch.
 The fire was believed to have been started accidentally by a vehicle towing a dual-axle travel trailer.
 One of the tires on the trailer blew out, causing the steel rim to scrape along the pavement, generating sparks that ignited dry vegetation along the edge of the highway.
 Wind caused the fire to spread quickly.
 Hot conditions and steep, inaccessible terrain presented challenges for fire crews as they strengthened containment lines.
 Highway 299 was closed and French Gulch was placed under mandatory evacuation.

 Overnight from July 25 to 26, the fire grew to 20000 acre in total area burned.
 By the evening of July 26, the fire had burned 28763 acre and was 10 percent contained.
 It was reported to have destroyed 15 buildings and damaged 5, while remaining a threat to 496 other buildings.
 The fire jumped the Sacramento River and portions of the western area of Redding were put under mandatory evacuation orders.
 Power to residents in North Redding was shut off by Redding Electric Utility.
 A state of emergency was declared by Governor Jerry Brown.
 The evacuation center at Shasta High School was relocated to Shasta College.
 A firefighter was killed while operating a bulldozer.
 The National Guard was called in to help fight the fire on the night of July 26.

 The fire remained active overnight, with fire crews continuing to build containment lines.
 However, crews were stalled in their work due to the fire's extreme behavior.
 Just after midnight, evacuation orders were put in place for Shasta Dam, Summit City, and neighborhoods in western Redding.
 A second firefighter, Jeremy Stoke of the Redding Fire Department, was killed and it was reported that three firefighters from Marin County sustained burns.
 They were defending a structure when a heat blast from the flames came towards them.
 All three were released, with one being evaluated at the University of California, Davis Burn Center for burns on his face, hands and ears.